ajitsinghkaler/astro-heic/src/content/blog/heic-to-webp-ultimate-guide.md

 - Support for both lossy and lossless compression: This flexibility allows for optimal balance between file size and quality.
 - Wide browser support: Most modern web browsers support WebP, making it ideal for web use.
 - Faster loading times: Smaller file sizes lead to quicker page loads and improved user experience.

+## Why Convert HEIC to WebP?

+Converting HEIC to WebP is essential for maximizing both image quality and website performance.
+While HEIC is highly efficient, its limited browser support makes it less practical for web use.
+WebP, on the other hand, offers widespread compatibility across modern browsers while still delivering superior compression and quality.
+By converting HEIC images to WebP, you can ensure that your website remains fast, responsive, and accessible to all users, regardless of their device or browser.
+This conversion helps in maintaining visual fidelity while reducing load times, ultimately enhancing the overall user experience.

 ## Understanding the need for image optimization